As Super Bowl nears, new traffic jam threat looms over New Jersey

 Hoyt said he was confident all NetJets flights would be accommodated into the region, but a bigger concern could come as travelers leave in the hours after the game.

 The FAA said it had established two no-fly zones for the day of the Super Bowl.
-The first will encompass a 1 nautical-mile radius around MetLife Stadium from noon to 4 p.m.
-EST. The second will consist of a larger radius, a 30 nautical-mile ring lasting from 4 p.m.
+The first will encompass a 1 nautical-mile (2 km) radius around MetLife Stadium from noon to 4 p.m.
+EST. The second will consist of a larger radius, a 30 nautical-mile (56 km) ring lasting from 4 p.m.
 EST until one hour after the game concludes.

 Traffic in the area has been under national scrutiny recently as New Jersey Governor Chris Christie faces a scandal that his top aides ordered up traffic jams on a heavily traveled bridge to New York in an act of apparent political retribution.